MW100 Support

 - 5 – Error

-UNIT - Shows the unit for a channel.
+Shows the engineering unit string for a channel.
 Linked to information interrupt.

 - stringin record: Uses any hardware or calculation addresses.